jasonweiler/Hammer/Readme.md

 # Hammer
-A generic command line tool to use as an extension point for small productivity tools
+A generic command line tool to use as an extension point for small productivity utilities

 ### Usage
 * `Hammer.exe` - List all commands and command groups